 Rabbits are not smelly

 Having never owned rabbits, I could only rely on other people’s reports when researching this one before my rabbits came home.
 The consensus – rabbits poop a lot and they poop everywhere.
 Now, I can’t argue with the first half, they do poop a lot.
-But I was surprised to find they have contained their poop for the most part to their litter box. click here to read more about litter box training rabbits
+But I was surprised to find they have contained their poop for the most part in their litter box. click here to read more about litter box training rabbits

 We got them a litter box and put it in their hutch, not expecting much.
-They were baby bunnies after all, we figured eventually we would teach them to use it.
+They were baby bunnies, after all, we figured eventually we would teach them to use it.
 We didn’t have to do much to “teach” them.
 I would say 90% of their droppings are in the box and the rest are easy enough to sweep up with a little dustpan.
-It’s super easy to take the box out and dump it in the compost every couple days so they never get the chance to become “smelly”.
+It’s super easy to take the box out and dump it in the compost every couple of days so they never get the chance to become “smelly”.

 English Angora rabbits don’t just shed once a season

-Of course before diving in with a breed like English Angoras we were prepared for the grooming chores that would come along with their care.
+Of course, before diving in with a breed like English Angoras we were prepared for the grooming chores that would come along with their care.
 We had read that 3-4 times per year they would “blow” their coat and that is when you can collect the fiber.
-We have had many long haired cats so we were familiar with grooming techniques and were ready for the grooming tasks.
+We have had many long-haired cats so we were familiar with grooming techniques and were ready for the grooming tasks.
 When you groom a cat, it’s mostly to keep the coat tangle & mat free.
 You usually don’t end up taking much fur off her at all, so this was what I was expecting with the buns.

 Rabbits make great pets!

-Ok, so this one I had kind of already guessed at, but they are SO much fun.
+Ok, so this one I had kind of already guessed at, but they are so much fun.
 They are adorable and affectionate and have their own sweet little personalities.
 They enjoy sitting on our laps for grooming.
 We have set up benches in the rabbit yard so we can sit and watch them frolic in the grass, which is endlessly entertaining.
 But the best way to interact with them is to get down on their level. click here to read more about playing with your rabbit